> Cyril Tawney > Songs > Outward Bound

 Danny Spooner sang both Outward Bound and Homeward Bound on his 1988 album We’ll Either Bend or Break ’Er.

 Frank Kidson printed the tune of Outward Bound, “picked up from sailors by Mr Charles Lolley” together with words from a broadside in his 1981 book Traditional Tunes [VWML RoudFS/S157339] .
-Pete Coe sang this version in 2014 on his and Alice Jones’s album of songs published by Kidson, The Search for Five Finger Frank.
+Pete Coe sang a slightly modified version of Outward Bound in 2014 on his and Alice Jones’s album of songs published by Kidson, The Search for Five Finger Frank.

 Jim Causley sang Outward Bound on his 2021 CD Devonia.
 He noted: